Yunuuuu/ggalign/README.md

 The `ggalign` package provides an integrative framework for composable visualization, enabling the construction of complex multi-plot layouts—including insets, circular arrangements, and multi-panel compositions.
-Built on the grammar of graphics, it introduces intuitive tools to align, stack, and nest plots, making it easy to link related views, overlay clustering results, or highlight shared patterns.
+Built on the grammar of graphics, it introduces tools to align, stack, and nest plots, making it easy to link related views, overlay clustering results, or highlight shared patterns.
 Designed for high-dimensional data contexts such as genomics, transcriptomics, and microbiome studies, it simplifies the creation of richly annotated, publication-ready figures from diverse visual components.

 ## Why use `ggalign`?